 Some of the components are obtained from single-source suppliers.
-These components include the gantry, couch, magnetron and solid state modulator for the TomoTherapy Systems and the robot, couch, magnetron and MLC for the CyberKnife Systems.
+These components include the gantry, couch, magnetron and solid state modulator for the TomoTherapy Systems and the robot, couch, and magnetron for the CyberKnife Systems.
 In most cases, if a supplier was unable to deliver these components, we believe we would be able to find other sources for these components subject to any regulatory qualifications, if required.
 In the event of a disruption in any of these suppliers' ability to deliver a component, we would need to secure a replacement supplier.
 Additionally, any disruption or interruption of the supply of key subsystems could result in increased costs and delays in deliveries of our treatment systems, which could adversely affect our reputation and results of operations.
 To help mitigate these risks, we negotiate long-term supply contracts or submit long-term orders and forecasts to our single-source suppliers with the goal that our demand can be satisfied and any capacity problem can be mitigated.

 Currently, we manufacture our CyberKnife and TomoTherapy Systems in Madison, Wisconsin.
-At the end of the second fiscal quarter of 2015, we completed the transition of the production of our CyberKnife Systems from our Sunnyvale, California facility to our facility in Madison, Wisconsin, except for certain linear accelerator production which remains at our Sunnyvale, California facility.
-We manufacture the linac for our TomoTherapy Systems at our Chengdu, China facility.
+We manufacture the linear accelerator for our TomoTherapy Systems at our Chengdu, China facility and we manufacture the linear accelerator for our CyberKnife Systems at our Sunnyvale, California facility.
 Our facilities employ state-of-the-art manufacturing techniques and equipment.
-The components manufactured at this facility are produced under an International Standard Organization, or ISO, 9001:2008 certified quality management systems.
-The completed medical devices designed, manufactured, installed, serviced and distributed at our Sunnyvale, Madison and Morges facilities under quality management systems which are compliant to the internationally recognized quality system standard for medical devices ISO, 13485:2003, and the Quality System regulations enforced by the FDA.
+The components manufactured at this facility are produced under an International Standard Organization (ISO), 9001:2008 certified quality management systems.
+The completed medical devices are designed, manufactured, installed, serviced and distributed at our Sunnyvale, Madison and Morges facilities under quality management systems which are compliant to the internationally recognized quality system standard for medical devices ISO, 13485:2003, and the Quality System regulations enforced by the FDA.
 We believe our manufacturing facilities will be adequate for our expected growth and foreseeable future demands for at least the next three years.